ChrisBarker-NOAA/build-deps-pep/pep-0NNN.rst

   [build]
   dependencies = ['setuptools', 'wheel']

+Because the use of setuptools and wheel are so expansive in the community at the moment, tools are expected to use the example configuration file above as their default semantics when a ``pyproject.toml`` file is not present.

 All top-level keys and tables are reserved for future use by other PEPs except for the ``[tools]`` table.
 Within that table, tools can have users specify configuration data as long as they use a sub-table